16Metrics/api-docs/endpoints/data/POST.md

     <tr>
         <td>product.validity</td>
         <td>integer</td>
         <td>SaaS only field.
-The number of months that this plan is valid for</td>
+The number of months that the subscription plan is valid for</td>
     </tr>
     <tr>
         <td>status</td>